Greek PM Tsipras seeks party backing after abrupt concessions

 The country has had two bailouts worth 240 billion euros from the euro zone and the IMF since 2010, but its economy has shrunk by a quarter, unemployment is at more than 25 percent and one in two young people is out of work.

-"The prime minister seems to have made the right choice between his party and the interest of Greece," an editorial in the center-right daily Kathimerini said.
+"The prime minister seems to have made the right choice between his party and the interest of Greece," an editorial in the centre-right daily Kathimerini said.

 "His decision to accept a tough package of measures will ensure the country stays in the euro.
 This is not the time for gripes and assessing the damage, what's most important is securing the country's interests and its place in the euro zone."

-(Reporting by Renee Maltezou, George Georgiopoulos, Marius Zaharia, Alastair Macdonald, Caroline Copley, Georgia Kalovyrna, Anthony Deutsch, Toby Sterling, Julien Ponthus; Writing by Matthias Williams; Editing by Paul Taylor, Peter Graff, Anna Willard, Philippa Fletcher)
+(Reporting by Renee Maltezou, George Georgiopoulos, Marius Zaharia, Alastair Macdonald, Caroline Copley, Georgia Kalovyrna, Anthony Deutsch, Toby Sterling, Julien Ponthus; Writing by Matthias Williams; Editing by Paul Taylor, Peter Graff and Anna Willard)

 NEW YORK A glance at the U.S. stock market's main measure for the health of retailers suggests all is well among those companies in the business of peddling stuff directly to consumers.